Street Art Or Just Graffiti?

 Some say that street art is often motivated by a preference on the part of the artist to communicate directly with the public at large, free from perceived confines of the formal art world.
 Street artists sometimes present socially relevant content infused with aesthetic value, to attract attention to a cause or as a form of “art provocation” and as a result have been known to travel from country to country to spread their designs.

 Street art certainly comes in many forms and in recent years the term has become an umbrella term for any work of art that is created or placed in a public area.
 Included within this term, are certain works of graffiti that have been decidedly labeled as works of art rather than works of vandalism.
 Due to the very subtle difference between street art and graffiti, it has come into debate for many whether certain works quality as art or not.
-While the difference between the two may be subtle, it is used as a differentiator for those who review and analyze the works everyday.
+While the difference between the two may be subtle, it is used as a differentiator for those who review and analyse the works everyday.

 Street art – visual art created in public locations, usually unsanctioned artwork executed outside of the context of traditional art venues.